ankita-shukla/ankita-shukla.github.io/index.md

 ## Updates and News

+-  **Paper titled "Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments" accepted at [Workshop and Challenge on Deep Learning for Geometric Computing at CVPR 2023](https://sites.google.com/view/dlgc-workshop-cvpr2023/home?pli=1)**
 -  **Paper titled "Polynomial Implicit Neural Representations For Large Diverse Datasets" accepted at CVPR 2023**
 -  Paper titled "Learning Free Energy Pathways through Reinforcement Learning of Adaptive Steered Molecular Dynamics" accepted at [Machine Learning for Structural Biology (MLSB)](https://www.mlsb.io) Workshop at NeurIPS 2022.
 -  Paper titled "Understanding the Role of Mixup in Knowledge Distillation: An Empirical Study" accepted at [WACV 2023](https://wacv2023.thecvf.com/home).